stevennevins/web3-functions/README.md

 ### Writing unit test for your web3 function

 - Define your tests in  `test/hellow-world.test.ts`
-- Use `yarn test` command to run unit test suite.
+- Use `npm test` command to run unit test suite.

 You can fork a network in your unit test.
 RPC methods of provider can be found in [Foundry's Anvil docs](https://book.getfoundry.sh/reference/anvil/)